Pictured below are some of the participants at our Member Representative Meetings

 Community of Practice

-The Community of Practice replaces the Peer Support Networks, with a focus on monthly, national meetings hosted by Meaningful Ageing.
+The National Community of Practice replaces the Peer Support Networks, with a focus on monthly, national meetings hosted by Meaningful Ageing.

 The meetings will be held during the second working week of each calendar month and will be rotated through different days and afternoon time slots, to allow maximum opportunities for frontline team members to join from different time zones, and, also fit in with your work schedules.
 The meetings are for one hour only, and break-out rooms will be used if the number of attendees require it.